gbordyugov/fpis/README.md

   - Exercise 9.12 -- I just jumped to the implementation proposed in the book
   - Exercises 9.17 - 9.18

-For Chapter 7, I implemented an additional tracing of the max fork depth, which is passed along with the result of Par
+For Chapter 7, I implemented an additional tracing of the fork depth, which is passed along with the result of Par

 For Chapter 9, I implemented an S-Expression parser before my take on a JSON